PSYCHEER/Agoraphobia/README.md

 # Agoraphobia
 Horror game with sense of fear
+Game about anxiety from being somewhere you are not comfortable in